-At a minimum the standardized form must contain in addition to the persons' name, address, etc., the job title of the employee; rate of pay, and full time or part time status.
+At a minimum the standardized form must contain in addition to the persons' name, address, etc, the job title of the employee; rate of pay, and full time or part time status.

-If part time, hours budgeted for the position must be indicated on the form.
+If part time, the number of maximum hours the employee will work must be indicated on the form.

-A standardized form will be developed by the Human Resources Department and County Auditor.
+A standardized form will be developed by the County Judge and County Auditor.

-All changes to the rate of pay and/or job classification must be submitted on the standardized Employee Status Change Form.
+All changes to the rate of pay and job classification must be submitted on the standardized Employee Status Change Form.